 Interestingly, despite hundreds of studies being conducted on creatine on high-intensity work, no negative effects have ever been reported (11).

 One specific study on sprinting performance indicated that creatine significantly improved 40-meter sprint times (12).

 This is not an isolated result either.
-There are several other studies that support the use of creatine for improving sprinting ability.
+Several other studies support the use of creatine for improving sprinting ability.

-Another study on soccer players found that creatine substantially improved both five and fifteen-meter sprint performance (13).
+Another study on soccer players found that creatine substantially improved five and fifteen-meter sprint performance (13).